-You pay the following per outpatient surgery performed in any outpatient setting, including a medical office, depending upon the plan in which you are enrolled:
+\$275 per outpatient surgery performed in any outpatient setting, including a medical office.

 Partial hospitalization services†

 "Partial hospitalization" is a structured program of active psychiatric treatment, provided as a hospital outpatient service or by a community mental health center that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.